target/strelka-ui/README.md

 ## Database
 The database uses [https://www.sqlalchemy.org/](SQLAlchemy) as an ORM.
 [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) is used to provide db migrations though Alembic.
 A helper script file, `manage.py`, is provided to assist with common database tasks.

-If you are creating a new database, or modifying the current one, you must perform the following steps:
+If you are creating a new database, or modifying the current one, you must perform the following steps - although upon starting the cluster, these commands will be executed for you:

 Generate a new migration from model changes:
 - python manage.py db migrate